In the entire tenure of working at Tophawks Solutions, we have come across a variety of business companies.

 Field team management is a fairly demanding job.

-Managing each and every employee is a very tedious job which requires personally knowing each one of them and also, analyzing their strengths and weaknesses.
+Managing every employee is a very tedious job which requires personally knowing each one of them and also, analyzing their strengths and weaknesses.

 Overcoming those weaknesses and boosting their performances is actually what is called as successfully managing a sales team.

-All of these steps along with modern and specific training programs make efficient and productive field sales’ team.
+All of these steps along with modern and specific training programs make efficient and productive field sales teams.